KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 # Universal C# Code for .NET and JavaScript

-*Disclaimer: The original article was written in 2013, so some of this material may not be relevant for now.*

-## Introduction

 Greetings.
 This topic is aimed at highlighting the details of cross-platform development in C#, particularly for .NET apps and web browsers.
 The approach described in this article was implemented in